nodejs/node/doc/api/dns.md

 * `dns.V4MAPPED`: If the IPv6 family was specified, but no IPv6 addresses were
 found, then return IPv4 mapped IPv6 addresses.
 It is not supported on some operating systems (e.g FreeBSD 10.1).
+* `dns.ALL`: If `dns.V4MAPPED` is specified, return resolved IPv6 addresses as
+well as IPv4 mapped IPv6 addresses.

 ## `dns.lookupService(address, port, callback)`
 <!-- YAML